opencv/opencv/modules/contrib/doc/retina/index.rst

 Retina::outputSize
 ++++++++++++++++++

-.. ocv:function:: Size cv::Retina::outputSize()
+.. ocv:function:: Size Retina::outputSize()

     Retreive retina output buffer size that can be different from the input if a spatial log transformation is applied

     :return: the retina output buffer size

 Retina::printSetup
 ++++++++++++++++++

-.. ocv:function:: const std::string cv::Retina::printSetup()
+.. ocv:function:: const std::string Retina::printSetup()

     Outputs a string showing the used parameters setup